eclipsesource/tabris-decorators/README.md

 Like `@injectable`, but if `shared` is `true`, all injections of the class will use the same instance.
 This makes the class effectively a singleton.

-### injector.addHandler
+### injector.addHandler(targetType, handler)

-Allows you to register custom injection handlers, and alternative to using `@injectable`.
+Allows you to register custom injection handlers, an alternative to using `@injectable`.
 You do that like this:

 ```js
 import {injector} from 'tabris-decorators';